seekdb Vector with Jina AI

 )

-Use the Jina AI embedding API to generate an embedding for your query text.
-Then, search for the most relevant document by calculating the cosine distance between the query embedding and each embedding in the vector table:
+Generate the query text vector using the Jina AI API, then search for the most relevant documents based on the cosine distance between the query vector and each vector in the vector table:

 # Step 4.
 Query the most relevant document based on the query.